Lecturer: Andreas Dedner

 Commitment: 10 x 3 hour lectures + 9 x 1 hour support classes

-Assessment: Coursework (50%) and 1 hour written exam (50%).
-Part of the course work will require some programming.
+Assessment: Coursework (100%).
+Part of this course work will require some programming.
 These assignments can be completed using either MATLAB or Python.
 Support in form of solution templates will be provided for MATLAB only.

 By the end of the module the student should be able to: